Dynamsoft/capture-vision-react-native-samples/README.md

 ### Rendering the UI

-Lastly, let's create the `DynamsoftCameraView` UI component in the `render` function.
+Lastly, let's create the `DCVCameraView` UI component in the `render` function.

 ```jsx
 class App extends React.Component {